navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 ## General Questions

-### What is Issue Change Log?
+### What is Advanced Work Item log?

-Issue Change Log is a Jira Cloud app that tracks and displays all changes made to Jira issues, including field modifications, comments, and attachments.
+Advanced Work Item log is a Jira Cloud app that tracks and displays all changes made to Jira issues, including field modifications, comments, and attachments.
 It provides filtering, export capabilities, and granular access control.

 ### Who can use this app?